BJ-Resultay/playing-card-games/README.md

 ### Logging

-Logging doesn't help write code, but it is useful when using it and something goes horribly wrong.
+Logging doesn't help write code, but it is useful when using it and something goes wrong.
-I definitely spent awhile working out the kinks.
+I spent a while working out the kinks.
-I made it way more complicated than it really needed to be.
+I made it way more complicated than it needed to be.

 ```python
 from logging import getLogger